factorhouse/kpow-streams-agent/README.md

 ## Configuration

-The `StreamsRegistry` `Properties` contains configuration to create a producer that sends snapshots to the internal topic.
+The `StreamsRegistry` `Properties` contains configuration to create the snapshot producer.

-The StreamsRegistry configures its own Serdes, you do not need to set them.
+The StreamsRegistry configures its own Serdes on the snapshot producer, you do not need to set them.

 Producer configuration means any of the following fields: